SamuelJacob9431/SamuelJacob9431/README.md

 ---
-<h1>Just a guy who codes, games, and sometimes does both at once 🤖🎮</h1>
-🌱 Currently learning **React.js & Node.js**, **AI-based inventory prediction**, and **French & Russian podcasts** (still hard 😅)
+ Just a guy who codes, games, and sometimes does both at once 🤖🎮 🌱 Currently learning **React.js & Node.js**, **AI-based inventory prediction**, and **French & Russian podcasts** (still hard 😅)
 💻 Passionate about building useful tools that feel like magic